 - For NSAID (anti-inflammatory)-related toxicity or bile toxicity that causes the feeling of acid reflux – PPIs are used to stop NSAID’s ulcer-inducing effects.
 However, it does not address the toxicity brought by these drugs.
 Gastrointestinal toxicity from NSAIDs accounts for approximately 2,600 deaths in the US yearly.
 To help your natural detoxifier– the liver specifically – get rid of all those toxins, you can take Bile Salts Booster and the Liver and Gallbladder Detox Kit.
-These could help you, not just with the reflux but with other symptoms as well.
+These could help you, not just with the reflux but also with other symptoms.

 Graedon, J, Graedon, T. (2017) Heartburn drugs are linked to depression.
 My Atlanta Journal Constitution.

 Strand, D. S., Kim, D., & Peura, D. A. (2017).
 25 Years of Proton Pump Inhibitors: A Comprehensive Review.
 Gut and liver, 11(1), 27

 Fass, R., Shapiro, M., Dekel, R., & Sewell, J. (2005).
 Systematic review: proton‐pump inhibitor failure in gastro‐oesophageal reflux disease–where next?.
 Alimentary pharmacology & therapeutics, 22(2), 79-94.